 I stopped asking.

-When my sister Jane and I were in our early twenties Jane became chronically depressed.
+When my sister Jane and I were in our early twenties, Jane became chronically depressed.
 She cried day and night, and could barely function.
 Next to her bed were bowls of cigarette butts and a wine cask.
-Every day I would visit her, or she would ring me, in tears, and I kept giving her reasons why she shouldn’t kill herself.
-I felt so powerless to help her that I came to dread her telephone calls.
+Every day I would visit her, or she would ring me, and she would be in tears.
+I kept giving her reasons why she shouldn’t kill herself.
+I felt so powerless to help her I came to dread her telephone calls.

 Her medication wasn’t helping, and although I didn’t believe in New-Age remedies I was desperate to help her.
-She was not interested in trying new ideas, so I figured that I would try them.
-If I experienced a fundamental shift in my thinking, perhaps I could persuade Jane to try the technique.
+She was not interested in trying new ideas, so I figured I would try them, and if I experienced a fundamental shift in my thinking then perhaps I could persuade her to try the technique.
 I tried re-birthing and self-development workshops; I even sent to Lourdes for holy water.
 (They sent me a gallon.)
+Nothing worked.

 I remember that smile because it was the first I had seen from her in years, and it was to be the last.
 Six months later she killed herself, with pills.
 She swallowed the pills, and vomited them up.
 She kept swallowing pills, and kept vomiting them up, until finally she succumbed.
 She was determined to die.

-Twenty years later I felt compelled to write about what makes a person happy.
-To do so I had ask myself that question again: ‘Are you happy?
+Twenty years later I had to write an article about what makes a person happy.
+To feel qualified to answer that question I had to ask myself again: ‘Are you happy, Mark?
 Are you glad you were born?’
 It was a question I had long avoided, and the answer was slow in coming.
-But when it came, it intrigued me, because it was ‘Yes!’
+But when it came it intrigued me, because it was ‘Yes!’

-Ironically, in terms of writing this book it may have been a blessing not to have those supposed prerequisites for happiness, because had I possessed them I would have assumed it was they which made me happy.
-I would have assumed the happiness gurus were right.
+So, I had none of the supposed prerequisites for happiness, yet I was happy.
+Why?
+It turned out to be a blessing to not have those supposed prerequisites for happiness, because had I possessed them I would have assumed it was they which made me happy.
+I would have been wrong.

-Eventually, I came to understand what really does make a person happy.
-It’s not complicated.
-It’s certainly not a secret and I’ll tell you right now: happiness evolved for the same reason we evolved our knees and our kidneys – it has a purpose.
-Happiness is an incentive and a reward for satisfying long-term innate needs.
-When we satisfy those needs, we are rewarded with core happiness.
+Eventually I came to understand what really does make a person happy, and it’s not complicated.
+It’s certainly not a secret.
+Happiness evolved in the same way our knees and kidneys evloved: happiness has a purpose.
+It is an incentive and a reward for satisfying long-term innate needs.
+If we satisfy them, we will be happy.